cwongsatjachock/codepath_SITE_prework/README.md

 Another feature I would make would be to improve the UI so that it looks nicer than just text with a background.
 This could be from having a different font to colorful graphics that would make this game more pleasant to the eye.
 I would also implement more customization so that the player could decide on how difficult they want the game like how long the rounds would go on or the speed of the pattern repeating back.
-This way the user get to decide the experience they want to play aside from the default set by the creator of the game.
+This way the user gets to decide the experience they want to play aside from the default set by the creator of the game.

 ## Interview Recording URL Link
+- If you had your choice, what problems would you like to help solve using technology?
+The problem I want to solve will help people who have trouble using their hand to interact with their mouse or those that don't want to use their hand.

+What has been one of your favorite technical topics in your CS studies so far?
+What CS topic has given you a hard time?
+Suppose you’re working on a project with a group and a teammate suggests a feature that you feel strongly will take the project in a bad direction.
+What do you do?
+What are some of the things you’re hoping to take away from the SITE program?

 [My 5-minute Interview Recording](your-link-here)